SEOs have been debating E-A-T since Google’s Medic update back in 2018.

 As a result, Google may decide to roll out the update to the live version—letting you keep your higher rankings.

-TL;DR: E-A-T itself is not a ranking factor.
+E-A-T itself is not a ranking factor.
 But observing E-A-T in your content creation increases your chances of maintaining high rankings over the long term.

 Do quality raters give E-A-T scores to websites?